Secondary Education Co-Teacher

 Secondary Education Co-Teachers engage with Filipino teachers in the classroom to co-teach English and other English-based subjects at a local secondary school (middle school and/or high school) for grade levels 7-12.
 They also find their niche in supporting professional teachers in the areas of reading, student-centered approaches, hands-on activities, and development of learning resources that support the curriculum.
-In the last few years, there has been an increased focus in the development of learning modules, educational videos and the utilization of technology to teach students, thereby opening exciting opportunities for collaboration.
-Moreover, Volunteers have the opportunity to participate in teacher training programs through school or district- level capacity building activities.
-In these teacher training activities, Volunteers have the opportunity to work in an environment of mutual respect and learning where their creativity, collaborative problem solving skills, innovative ideas, and people and networking skills are highly valued.
+In the last few years, there has been an increased focus in the development of learning modules, educational videos, and the utilization of technology to teach students, thereby opening exciting opportunities for collaboration.
+Moreover, Volunteers can participate in teacher training programs through school or district-level capacity building activities.
+In these teacher training activities, Volunteers can work in an environment of mutual respect and learning where their creativity, collaborative problem-solving skills, innovative ideas, and people and networking skills are highly valued.

 Typical classes have 40 to 70 high school students who come from various socio-economic backgrounds, family environments, and access to learning resources outside the classroom.
 Due to the different levels of exposure to English, reading and educational resources, many students struggle with basic reading and comprehension.
 As a result, they fall behind in academic subjects that use English as the language of instruction.
 In addition to co-teaching English and English-based subjects, education Volunteers in the Philippines collaborate with teachers in developing and implementing inclusive remedial reading programs for individuals or small groups of students to raise their English reading level.
 Volunteers also carry out activities to develop English language skills outside the regular class time such as English clubs, language camps, journalism, and writing competitions.